bratefixe/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: 'Connecting your brand with entertainment, sports, games and music'
+      text: 'Connecting your brand with sports, games and music'
       color: text-dark
       type: TitleBlock
     subtitle: A new media model